pulumi/foundational-training/module-07-pulumi-esc/exercise-02-aws-secrets-manager.md

 ## Setup Steps

+NOTE: This stack is written in TypeScript.
+You will need to install node/npm in order to complete these steps.

 1. Create a [GitHub personal token](https://github.com/settings/tokens?type=beta).
 The token can be read-only.
 1. Add the GitHub token as a secret config value to the setup infra for this exercise, e.g.: